-3) Cluster headaches: The major risk factor is smoking as this type is often seen in smokers.
-Another risk factor isa head injury.
+- Cluster Headaches: The major risk factor is smoking as this type is often seen in smokers.
+Another risk factor is a head injury.

 The diagnosis of a headache is often made by the history given by the patient.
 Your physician may ask you questions regarding the